openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

    wrong answers is always scored at 0%, regardless of the number of total answer options.

-Partial credit using the halves method is calculated as follows.
+Partial credit using the by halves method is calculated as follows.

 * If a learner makes no errors, she receives full credit for the problem.

 * If a learner makes one error, she receives 50% of the possible points, as long as there are three or more choices in the problem.
 If a learner makes one error and there are only two choices in the problem, no credit is given.

 * If a learner makes two errors, she receives 25% of the possible points, as long as there are five or more choices in the problem.
 If a learner makes two